 Resin bonds are the most commonly used bond system for superabrasive grinding wheels.
 They are used for grinding all types of tungsten carbide tools, ceramics, glass, ferrites, refractories and semi-conductors.
 Resin offers good elasticity, superior surface finish and highly efficient grinding performance, all at an affordable price.

 Resin bond wheels come in two varieties: Phenolic and Polyimide.

-- Polyimide resins offer a considerable performance increase over generic phenolic resins.
+Phenolic resins are typically used for wet or dry grinding, off-hand grinding, centerless grinding and general purpose tool room use.
+Polyimide resins offer a considerable performance increase over generic phenolic resins.
 You can expect to see greater stock removal, better form holding, higher temperature tolerance and minimal wear when grinding with polyimide bond wheels.

 Vitrified bond wheels are typically used for grinding PCD and PCBN tools, ceramics and semi-conductors.